Brazile, Battle and defense lead Arkansas to 80-75 victory over No. 7 Duke

 Preseason All-American Kyle Filipowski was held to three points for the Blue Devils (5-2) in the first half.
 He played a key role in their late rally, though, finishing with 26 points and 10 rebounds.

+Mark is with the Razorbacks but he sat out because of a back injury after he was carted off the court and taken to a hospital following a hard fall during their previous game in the Bahamas.
+Musselman pointed to his reserves as one of the biggest reasons Arkansas was able to overcome the absence of Mark, who is averaging 18.4 points per game.

+“When you look at the bench points, 36-9, I think that was a big part of tonight’s win,” Musselman said.
+“Because when you’re down your leading scorer and your bench goes out and outscores an opponent like that, that’s that talented, with a full roster, it’s pretty clear that we do have some depth.”

 Arkansas stayed in the game early with defense, ultimately limiting Duke to 36% shooting.
-But it was a scoring run midway through the second half that finally broke things open.
+But it was a scoring run midway through the second half that finally broke things open in a game that was part of the ACC/SEC Challenge.

 Neither team led by more than three in the first 28 minutes of the game, which included 16 lead changes.
 But then Arkansas went on a quick 7-0 spurt in 59 seconds just before the under-12 media timeout in the second half, prompting a Duke timeout as the Razorbacks’ lead grew to eight.

-Three minutes later, Duke coach Jon Scheyer burned another timeout, his team trailing by 13 after Brazile's blocked shot was taken the other way and finished for a layup by Layden Blocker.
+Three minutes later, Scheyer burned another timeout, his team trailing by 13 after Brazile's blocked shot was taken the other way and finished for a layup by Layden Blocker.

 Arkansas pushed the margin to 67-53 and was still up by 12 with 2:10 left before the Blue Devils cut their deficit to four with 46 seconds remaining by going on a 10-2 run.
 It was down to three with 18 seconds to go, but Arkansas went 4 of 6 at the free-throw line down the stretch to stave off a collapse.